 When my son was born I was 27.
 I was an actress.
 I was doing well.
 Now 20 years later I realize that 27 is the high point of many an actress’s career: whatever I had done, whether I had stuck to acting or, as is the case, if I had turned my mind to other things. it would have probably have gone downhill for my acting career from then on regardless of my choices.

 I didn’t take to mothering easily.
 I suffer from hormone-induced depression: a lot of caring for a small baby whilst my hormones were also totally doollaly, set off in me a hard-to-cope-with low mood.
 Which was probably a contributing factor to the choice I made to go back to work when he was very tiny.
-I got 3 acting roles in a row and I took them.
+I got three acting roles in a row and I took them.
 I hired a brilliant nanny (my son has had some totally brilliant nannies, people who definitely added to him as a person).
 Yes, he came on set visits and most of the time I got home for my days off etc. But sometimes I didn’t.
 Sometimes on a day off I did not go home.
 I would try to ignore the confused look on the AD’s face, who had thought I would be longing to get home, assured them I would pay for the night in the hotel, which they could be saving budget on, and there I would hide: bored and lonely and all the time knowing I should really be at home caring for my baby and instead I was letting someone else do it.

 I ran away.
 I ran into my work.

 But I could not run from the guilt.
 I felt guilty all the time.
 When I wasn’t employed I tried – I tried to parent and be a good mum and battle my moods and his.
 And sometimes I did OK and sometimes I did very badly.
-Myself and his dad spilt when my son was 9 months old.
+Myself and his dad spilt when my son was nine months old.
 He went back to work (also in the arts) two days after our son was born; we were constantly resentful of each other, naïve, young and not at all strong and we were both ambitious.
 We were on our career paths and had not even considered getting off them.
 I wanted to succeed.
 I wanted to do well.
 Mothering was hard, handling my own emotions was hard.
-In hindsight I realize I was constantly juggling: juggling my depression, my ambition, my love for my son, my fear of missing out on work, my desire to be in a new relationship, negotiating/warring with his dad about time and money.
+In hindsight I realise I was constantly juggling: juggling my depression, my ambition, my love for my son, my fear of missing out on work, my desire to be in a new relationship, negotiating/warring with his dad about time and money.

 It was tiring and chaotic and not great for any of us.
 And so it went on… By the time my son was 10, and I was 37, the acting had kind of dried up – as parts for women tend to do.
 By this time I had a boyfriend who was hugely judgmental of me “not working”.
 So, sadly or maybe luckily, I panicked.
 I had always written, short stories, scripts, plays, etc., but I had never had the guts to go public.
 But one day, and mainly to put him off the scent of judging me, I applied to the NFTS screenwriting course and got in.